 The best beaches in Ontario can be beautiful year-round, but it’s a complete shame not to enjoy them in the summer.
-With the soft, sandy shores and clean, shallow waters, these Ontario beaches are ideal for anyone.
+With soft, sandy shores and clean, shallow waters, these Ontario beaches are ideal for anyone.

 Whether your goal is to get the kids (and maybe pets) out of the house for a day in the sun, or you’re wanting some ‘me-time with your newest summer read, there’s a beach in Ontario waiting for you.
+As soon as the warmer temps arrive the first thing we do is take the top off the Jeep (RTO Speedwagon).
+The second is to start planning all the beaches we’ll be visiting.

 If you’re itching for some summer travel, why not plan an Ontario weekend getaway to one of the beaches on Lake Ontario or nearby.
+We’ve put together a great list of beaches and listed them geographically based on Ontario’s Great Lakes and Bays.

 Beautiful Beaches in Ontario